arthurhohinng/Inwit/doc/BackendDocumentation.md

 ## show_containers_for_each_order.php:

 This allows the restaurant to view all the containers associated with each order.
-The idea is that for each pending container, a container that still needs to be returned by a customer, we get its id from the database along with its corresponding order number.
-That’s what the query does.
-Then, we can just display all the information from the query as needed.
+This uses a dokan-panel class (part of the Dokan plugin) to create a box.
+We then retrieve all containers associated with the order and restaurant user, and then display those containers with their statuses, in a table inside that box.
+Previously, this information was not available to the restaurant page, and has also been updated for the restaurant to view.

+## add_order_session.php:

+This function stores the current order page’s order_id in a session.
+This is later used to associate a container id to it, when our Inwit tablet scans a container’s NFC tag to use it.

+## update_purchased_containers.php

+This function update the Inwit container database to update the container status to reflect that a customer has purchased it.

+## cfwc_add_custom_data_order.php

+This allows products to add a custom container_id fields, which allows for differentiation between containers in different product pages.